Berkshire Athenaeum: Local history department

-The collection totals 71,000 reels of film, books, and finding aids, which were formerly held by the National Archives and Records Administration (NARA) Pittsfield facility.
-All researchers must fill a request form to gain on-site access.

 Berkshire Authors Room

 The Berkshire Authors Room houses a collection of books and other materials by and about authors with a connection to the Berkshires.

 Herman Melville Memorial Room

 The Herman Melville Memorial Room collection includes first editions of writer Herman Melville's works, manuscripts, family letters, and annotated volumes from his personal library.
 Paintings. prints, and photographs of him are also available.
 In addition, the collection showcases biographies and critical studies works produced by Melville scholars.

 The Herman Melville Memorial Room was mainly planned and funded by Dr. Henry Murray of Harvard University.
 Melville’s relatives have donated other primary sources, such as his books and memorabilia.